APPLICATIONS ARE NOW OPEN FOR THIS YEAR'S JUDITH BARLOW PRIZE. THE DEADLINE FOR 2018/19 IS DECEMBER 31, 2018.

 - Submit the form with the one-act play (no longer than 50 pages).
 The play itself must be submitted WITHOUT the playwright's name anywhere on the document.

 - A brief recommendation letter from your participating professor is required.
-It can be submitted by the student with their application or directly from the professor.
+It can be submitted by the student with their application or sent directly by the professor.

 - The play, the completed application, and the recomendation letter should be emailed to email@example.com.